* BrotherSisterIncest: Kestrel and Bowman seem to love each other a bit too much at times.

-- Straw Dystopia: The first book contains this and Straw Utopias.
+* MarySuetopia: The first book contains Straw Dystopia ''and'' Straw Utopias.
 People in the dystopia take tests constantly to determine their aptitudes.
-Children — even those only about a year old — who misbehave in public are given demerits, which affect their entire families' social status.
+Children -- even those only about a year old -- who misbehave in public are given demerits, which affect ''their entire families''' social status.
 The child who happens to live with an aunt rather than his parents is grubby and socially backward because "he has no one to tell him to wash".
 Repeat child offenders get sent to live with the "Old Children", even though being touched by one turns you into one of them and this is universally understood to be Not A Good Thing.
-The government officials basically state that they want to make life hard for the main characters, because obviously the readers couldn't accept Well-Intentioned Extremists.
+The government officials basically state that they want to make life hard for the main characters, because obviously the readers couldn't accept [[WellIntentionedExtremist Well-Intentioned Extremists]].
 And yet... you have the chance to improve your status based on your own merits, and if you keep your head down and are good at memorizing the information on the standardized tests, you're pretty much left alone.
 The biggest problem with this government seems to be that it never considered that different people are competent in different areas.
 Oh, yeah, and that it doesn't accept that "We're only this way because the magic left!
-When these seven-year-olds bring it back, it will make everything all better.
+When these ten-year-olds bring it back, it will make everything ''all better''.
 Somehow."